 Portable Backup: Collapsible Water Bladders ($30–$80)

-The WaterBOB (fits in your bathtub, holds 100 gallons) is a great last-minute option when you see a storm coming.
-For transport, the HydroBlue collapsible bladders pack down small.
-I keep a WaterBOB in my emergency kit — during the February 2021 ice storm here in Oregon, a neighbor used one and was glad they had it when pipes froze for three days.
+So what about last-minute options?
+The WaterBOB fits in your bathtub, holds 100 gallons, and deploys fast when you see a storm coming.
+I keep one in my emergency kit.
+During the February 2021 ice storm here in Oregon, a neighbor used one and was glad they had it when pipes froze for three days.
+For transport, HydroBlue collapsible bladders pack down small.
+Think of bladders as “emergency surge capacity” rather than permanent storage.

 Water Storage Tank Materials Compared

-Choosing the right material for your food-grade water storage is one of the most important decisions you’ll make.
-Here’s what I’ve learned after testing and using all of these in Pacific Northwest conditions — heavy rain, freeze-thaw cycles, and periodic UV exposure.
+Choosing the right material for your food-grade water storage is one of the most consequential decisions you’ll make.
+Here’s what I’ve learned after testing all of these in Pacific Northwest conditions — heavy rain, freeze-thaw cycles, and periodic UV exposure.

 HDPE / Polyethylene